K8F/liri-node-app/README.md

 ## Introduction

-LIRI is like Apple's SIRI, but instead of Speech Interpretation and Recognition Interface, LIRI is a Language Interpreation and Recognition Interface.
+LIRI is node.js application that works kind of like like Apple's SIRI.
+Instead of Speech Interpretation and Recognition Interface, LIRI is a Language Interpreation and Recognition Interface.
 In other words, LIRI works when users enter text commands via terminal.
 With LIRI, you can:

 * Search for upcoming concerts for an artist
 * Find a song on spotify
 * Find information about a movie
-* Just for fun–run a secret command
+* Run a  command with surprise results

 Read this document to learn how to start using LIRI.